Why transition from TextExpander to Typinator

-During the past, we could welcome many former TextExpander customers who switched to Typinator because they were unsatisfied with TextExpander and wanted a more robust and speedier solution.
-Now that TextExpander has switched to a subscription-based pricing scheme, more and more TextExpander users are switching to Typinator and we are swamped with inquiries, how to smoothly switch from TextExpander to Typinator without loosing your snippets.
+In past, we were happy to welcome many former TextExpander customers who switched to Typinator because they were unsatisfied and wanted a more robust and faster solution.
+Now that TextExpander introduced their subscription-based pricing model, more and more TextExpander users are transitioning to Typinator.
+You should do it too and here is why!

 Our license policy

-Before you pay for Typinator, we invite you to try it.
-We distribute all our software on a “try before you buy” basis.
+Before you pay for Typinator, we invite you to try it for free.
+We distribute every software on a “try before you buy” basis.
 First download and install Typinator and test it for a while.
-If you are satisfied (we are confident that you will be), visit our online store to purchase a license key.
+Then, if you are satisfied (we are confident that you will be), visit our online store to purchase a license key.

 Import your TextExpander snippets

-After installing Typinator, you will want to import all your TextExpander snippets.
-One way to do this is to use TextExpander's "File > Save a Copy of Group" command to save your groups one by one, then import these group files into Typinator.
-To import a file, you can either use Typinator’s Import command (click the “Action” toolbar icon, then select “Import…” from the Sets submenu) or just drag the file from the Finder into Typinator’s set list (the list to the left in the Typinator window).
+To transfer your snippets from TextExpander 6 or newer, you first need to download your snippet groups from the TextExpander web site: Log in to your account, select Import/Export in the sidebar and switch to the Export tab.
+From here, you can download your snippet groups as CSV files.
+To import these files, you can either use Typinator’s Import command (click the “Action” toolbar icon, then select “Import…” from the Sets submenu) or just drag the file from the Finder into Typinator’s set list (the list to the left in the Typinator window).

 Important: Quitting TextExpander is an essential step.
 When both TextExpander and Typinator are active, you may get unexpected results when both of them try to expand the same abbreviations at the same time.
 You should also make sure that you remove TextExpander from your login items, to avoid activation of TextExpander when you start up your computer the next time.